STEM Learning Series

 6 p.m.
 (EDT)

-Community Shark Conservation in Turks and Caicos (World Ocean’s Day)Jillian Morris, Founder and President of Sharks4Kids
+Community Shark Conservation in Turks and Caicos (World Ocean Day)Jillian Morris, founder and president of Sharks4Kids

 June 26